 This always provokes a conversation about what a couple’s definition of “cheese” actually is (for believe it or not dear reader….it can take many forms just as the real-life blocks of curdled milk do in the aforementioned supermarket).

 To some, the “classics” they’d listed would be out of bounds for the DJ and regarded as cheese.
-Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the bride and groom I might add!).
+Having the conversation though revealed that they’d been to a wedding the week before where the DJ had played the Hokey Cokey (as have I on many occasions but only when asked to do so by the couple concerned I might add!).

 So, the level of “cheesiness” was defined and the line drawn in the sand as to what they’d rather not hear – no problem :).